ssfoley/DSLEUTH/docs/source/DSLEUTH/general.rst

 Installing DSLEUTH
 ------------------

-The source code for DSLEUTH is available on `GitHub <https://github.com/ssfoley/DSLEUTH>`_.
-Installation instructions TBD.
+The source code for DSLEUTH is available on |dsleuth project link|.

 Running DSLEUTH
 ---------------